gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 *Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

 The Python notebook cells on this page demonstrate how to extend the **ExpCGM** implementation in the [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials) to incorporate a user-defined pressure profile shape, a user-defined gravitational potential, and non-thermal atmospheric support energy.
-To copy and paste a cell into a Python notebook running on your own computer, move your cursor to the upper left corner of the cell and click on the clipboard icon that appears.
+To copy and paste a cell into a Python notebook running on your own computer, move your cursor to the upper right corner of the cell and click on the clipboard icon that appears.

 Before executing the cells that follow, import these items: